hashgraph/guardian/README.md

 npm run test
 ```

-It is also an ability to run Hedera network test only.
+It is also an ability to run Hedera network tests only.
 To do that, the following command needs to be executed:

 ```shell
 npm run test:network